Fathers' mental health

 Fathers' experience of birth trauma

 The impact of birth trauma on mental health (including the risk for post-traumatic stress disorder) can be devastating.
 Research with with mothers who have had a traumatic birth is still in it's infancy.
-However, until now, nothing has been done with fathers (who have witnessed that trauma). in 2017, we undertook some preliminary research at Bournemouth University.
-The results will be formally published soon.
-Initial data were presented at the #HopeNov20 event in Parliament on November 20th 2017.
-A further presentation will be made at a birth trauma conference in east London on January 5th 2018.
+However, until now, nothing has been done with fathers (who have witnessed that trauma).
+In 2017, we undertook some preliminary research at Bournemouth University.
+Initial data were presented at the #HopeNov20 event in Parliament on November 20th 2017 and a birth trauma conference in east London on January 5th 2018.
 We now need more data to get an clearer overview, with the aim to publish these findings soon.
 To take part in that research, click here.

 Groups providing support for fathers